About the CBCA Book of the Year Awards

 - Eve Pownall Award

-- Crichton Award for New Illustrators (previously administered by the CBCA Victorian Branch)
+- CBCA New Illustrator (previously the Crichton Award administered by the CBCA Victorian Branch)

 For entry information and eligibility criteria, please see our Entry Information page.